uml-digitalinitiatives/linked_data_field/README.md

  - Add "@input" where the string to be quaried should go, and
  - Label JSON key and URL JSON Key contain the variables you are asking for in the query.

-You can inspect the supplied examples, GRID ID and [Australian and New Zealand Standard Research Classification](https://en.wikipedia.org/wiki/Australian_and_New_Zealand_Standard_Research_Classification) in this module's src/Plugin/LinkedDataEndpointType directory.
+You can inspect the supplied examples,
+[Australian and New Zealand Standard Research Classification](https://en.wikipedia.org/wiki/Australian_and_New_Zealand_Standard_Research_Classification) in this module's src/Plugin/LinkedDataEndpointType directory.